 Before the paperboard can be run through the press, it needs to be sheeted.
 Paperboard typically arrives from the supplier in a large roll, and sheeting is the process by which these rolls are cut into sheets of paperboard to be fed into the press.
 During this stage, folding carton manufacturers will ensure the grain is running in the direction that will be most effective.

 Once the sheets are fed into the press, the imagery and artwork is printed onto the sheets using the sheet layout .
 During the print process, many ink and coating units will be used to apply color, innovative textures, and other visual effects.

 3. POST-PRESS FINISHES

 At this point, any remaining visual effects such as hot foils or emboss/debossing will be done post-press using hot foil stampers and emboss/deboss machines.
 These effects further ‘dress the sheet’ while it is still in its flat form.

 After the printing and post-press processes are complete, it is time for die cutting.
 The die is an elaborate, powerful cookie cutter used to cut many duplicates of the layout out of a sheet of paperboard and to minimize waste.
 In addition to steel knives to cut along edges, the die will also have rounded protrusions to create the creases that will allow for easy folding where necessary.
-When the individual cartons have been cut out of the original sheet, the remaining stripped paper is separated and recycled to form new paperboard.
+When the individual cartons have been cut out of the original sheet, folding carton manufacturers separate and recycle the remaining stripped paper to form new paperboard.